 Tell Me is an intimate portrait of the relationship between the filmmaker and her father.
 Daring to ask the most personal questions, Mitchell captures heartbreak, humour, and our universal mortality in three evocative minutes.

 - Speak It!
 From the Heart of Black Nova Scotia (29 min), directed by WFNS member Sylvia D. Hamilton

 In their predominantly white school in Halifax, a group of black students face daily reminders of racism.
 With help from mentors, they discover the richness of their heritage and learn some of the ways they can begin to effect change.

-The Writers’ Federation of Nova Scotia is grateful to the FIN International Atlantic Film Festival (formerly the Atlantic Film Festival) for their partnership in hosting this event.
+The Writers’ Federation of Nova Scotia is grateful to the FIN Atlantic International Film Festival (formerly the Atlantic Film Festival) for their partnership in realizing this event.